20 Louisiana Products to Serve with Holiday Meals

 16. Natchitoches Meat Pies

-Coushatta: Drawing on inspiration “south of the border,” the folks at Natchitoches Meat Pies have been serving up traditional beef and pork empanadas for more than 36 years.
-But today, you can also enjoy these crescent filled pastries stuffed with crawfish or — for an offbeat breakfast treat — chorizo, egg and jalapeños or sausage, egg and cheese.
+Coushatta: The folks at Natchitoches Meat Pies have been serving up traditional beef and pork empanadas for more than 36 years.
+But today, you can also enjoy these crescent filled pastries stuffed with crawfish or — for an offbeat breakfast treat — chorizo, egg and jalapeños.

 17. Cane River Pecans

-New Iberia: From the first days of direct sells to shellers to later opening a retail location to sell directly to consumers, Cane River Pecan Company quickly became known for some of the finest gourmet pecans on the market.
-Available by mail order, these prized pecans are popular is recipes sweet and savory – or by themselves right out of the package.
+New Iberia: From the first days of direct sales to shellers to later opening a retail location to sell directly to consumers, Cane River Pecan Company quickly became known for some of the finest gourmet pecans on the market.
+Available by mail order, these prized pecans are popular in sweet and savory recipes — or by themselves right out of the package.
 Make a Louisiana pecan pie or watch a video to learn how to make pecan pralines.

 18. Sazerac Cocktail